Observations of the Fermi bubbles and the Galactic center excess with the DArk Matter Particle Explorer: Introduction

 The \fbs, first discovered in the \lat data, consist of two large lobes, each of which is approximately $40\deg$ wide and extends to $55\deg$ above and below the GC~\citep{Su2010a}.
 Their spectrum is hard from 0.1 GeV to 100 GeV and begins to soften at around 100~GeV~\citep{Su2010a,Ackermann2014}.
 The two lobes share a similar spectral shape, and the interior of the bubbles is uniform~\citep{Su2010a,Hooper2013,Ackermann2014,Yang2014,Narayanan2017}.
-The \fbs are thought to be GC origin in general, but their radiation mechanism is still under debate.
-The bubbles could be originated from past jet activity~\citep{Guo2012,Yang2022}, accretion wind~\citep{Mou2014} or from star driven outflow~\citep{Crocker2011}.
+The \fbs are believed to originate from the GC region, but their radiation mechanism is still under debate (see~\citet{Sarkar:2024mjm} for a recent review).
+The bubbles could be originated from past jet activity~\citep{Guo2012,Yang2022}, accretion wind~\citep{Zubovas2012,Mou2014}, or star driven outflow~\citep{Crocker2011,Cheng2011}.

-The DArk Matter Particle Explorer (DAMPE) is a space-borne high-energy particle detector \citep{DAMPE2017,DAMPE2025} launched on 17 December 2015.
-It can survey the \gr sky from $\sim 2~\rm GeV$ to 10~TeV with a peak acceptance of $\lesssim 2000~\rm cm^2\,sr$~\citep{Chang2017,Ambrosi2019}.
-Thanks to the unprecedentedly high energy resolution~\citep{Xu2022}, DAMPE has set stringent constraints on the \gr line produced by the dark matter annihilation in the Milky Way~\citep{Alemanno2022_line,Cheng:2023chi}.
+The DArk Matter Particle Explorer (DAMPE) is a space-borne high-energy particle detector launched on 17 December 2015, aiming to measure cosmic rays and $\gamma$ rays in a wide energy range~\citep{DAMPE2017,DAMPE2019b,DAMPE2021,DAMPE2022,DAMPE2025a,DAMPE2025b,DAMPE2025c,DAMPE2025d}.
+It surveys the \gr sky from $\sim 2~\rm GeV$ to 10~TeV twice a year with a peak acceptance of $\lesssim 2000~\rm cm^2\,sr$~\citep{Chang2017,Ambrosi2019}.
+Thanks to the unprecedentedly high energy resolution~\citep{Xu2022}, DAMPE has set stringent constraints on the \gr line produced by the dark matter annihilation~\citep{Alemanno2022_line,Cheng:2023chi,Fan:2024rcr}.
 In this work, we report the observations of the \fbs and the \gce with DAMPE.
 The two sources were only detected by \lat prior to DAMPE, and now they are, for the first time, verified by an independent telescope.
 Furthermore, with higher energy resolution and lower cosmic ray background comparable to \lat, DAMPE is able to perform such measurements with potentially smaller systematic uncertainties.
 The paper is structured as follows: In Section~\ref{sec::data}, the data set, the baseline model, and the fitting algorithm are described.
 We firstly analyze the \fbs in Section~\ref{sec::fbs} and then proceed to the \gce in Section~\ref{sec::gce}.
 For both sources, the spectrum and morphology are studied, and the systematic uncertainties are evaluated.
-Finally, the results are summarized in Section~\ref{sec::summary}.
+Finally, the conclusion is made in Section~\ref{sec::summary}.